North East England: Football

 A precursor of modern football is still seen in the region at some annual Shrove Tuesday games at Alnwick, Chester-le-Street and Sedgefield and many of such games have pre-Norman origins.
 In 1280 at Ulgham near Morpeth Northumberland, records show that Henry of Ellington was killed playing football when David Le Keu's knife went into Henry's belly and killed him.
 Organised football teams as we know today did not appear until the 1870s.
 Middlesbrough Football Club was formed by local cricket players in 1876, Sunderland Association Football Club in 1879 and Newcastle United Football Club was formed in 1892 by uniting Newcastle West End FC with Newcastle East End.

 Darlington formed in 1861 (re-formed 1883 and in 2012) and West Hartlepool of 1881 became Hartlepool United in 1908.
 In 1888 Sunderland and Middlesbrough were troubled by rival break-away teams called Sunderland Albion and Middlesbrough Ironopolis, both of which were lost before the 20th century began.
 Sunderland won the league championship three times in the 1890s and Newcastle United were first division champions three times in the early 1900s, reaching the FA Cup Final three times before winning it at the fourth attempt in 1910.

 Today top quality professional football remains in the northeast of England.
-In the 2025-2026 season, Newcastle United and Sunderland are Premier League teams, whilst Middlesbrough are in the Football League Championship, Hartlepool and Gateshead FC compete in the National League.
+In the 2025-2026 season, Newcastle United and Sunderland are Premier League teams, whilst Middlesbrough are in the EFL Championship, Hartlepool and Gateshead FC compete in the National League.
 St James' Park in Newcastle, the Stadium of Light in Sunderland and The Riverside Stadium in Middlesbrough are all first class football venues often used for international games at all levels.
 The region is represented in the 2023-24 Women's Championship by Durham W.F.C., who play home games on the campus of Durham University and Sunderland A.F.C., who call Hetton-le-Hole home; they currently have no representatives in the top-tier Women's Super League.